Top myths surrounding prostate cancer

 As explained above, the PSA test is not perfect and thus, not always the most effective indicator of prostate cancer.
 Though an elevated PSA level is often caused by prostate cancer, a higher than normal reading can also indicate non-cancerous conditions such as benign prostatic hyperplasia, prostatitis or a urinary tract infection.
 Moreover, not all men diagnosed with the disease have high PSA levels, according to the Prostate Cancer Foundation (PCF).
 In fact, there have been men with very high PSA levels who did not end up having prostate cancer.
 Men who struggle with weight or obesity also run the risk of a diluted PSA level.

-To fully understand what your PSA level may mean, it is best to have an open and thorough conversation with your physician.Find a Physician Near You Who Treats Prostate Cancer
+To fully understand what your PSA level may mean, it is best to have an open and thorough conversation with your physician.Find A Doctor Near Me Who Uses SpaceOAR

 Myth #4: Increased sexual activity is a risk factor